Expert medical and surgical care in Thailand

 When Is Revision Surgery Needed?

-Revision is required if the graft does not integrate or the perforation recurs.
-This happens in fewer than 10 percent of primary tympanoplasties.
+Revision is required if the graft does not integrate or the perforation recurs.1,2 This is uncommon.
 Revision typically uses cartilage graft material for added durability.
 If hearing improvement is insufficient despite a successful graft, ossicular reconstruction may be considered.

 Planning Your Trip to Thailand for Tympanoplasty